 The transaction price was allocated to the performance obligations based on the relative estimated standalone selling prices of each performance obligation.
 The estimated standalone selling price of the Ionis combined licenses and research and discovery performance obligation was based on the nature of the licenses to be delivered, as well as the services to be performed and estimates of the associated effort and costs of the services, adjusted for a reasonable profit margin for what would be expected to be realized under similar contracts.
-The estimated standalone selling price for the material rights was determined based on the estimated value of the underlying goods and services, and the probability that Ionis would exercise the option.
-Based on the relative standalone selling price, the allocation of the transaction price as of December 31, 2021 to the separate performance obligations is as follows (in thousands):
+The estimated standalone selling price for the material rights was determined based on the relative standalone selling price, the allocation of the transaction price as of December 31, 2021 to the separate performance obligations is as follows (in thousands):

-Performance Obligations ocation of saction Price Combined licenses and research and discovery performance obligation \$ 34,100 Four material rights associated with credits for IND Acceptance fees 3,900 \$ 38,000
+Performance Obligations ocation of saction Price Combined licenses and research and discovery performance obligation \$ 34,100 Four material rights associated with credits for IND Acceptance fees 3,900 \$ 38.000